Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is crucial in both professional and personal areas for a variety of reasons:
+The ability to be emotionally intelligent is crucial in both personal and professional areas for a variety of reasons:

 Emotional Intelligence in Business